Colleges grapple with coronavirus as students return

 Meanwhile, the University of South Carolina said it would use saliva tests for students, faculty and staff as part of its plan to reopen for in-person classes on Thursday.
 The tests, which require a single spit sample, are an alternative to nasal swab tests and typically deliver results within 24 hours.

-The University of South Carolina said Nephron Pharmaceuticals donated 50,000 sample tubes and a robot for processing samples.
-The university is one of a handful of universities nationwide approved for the tests.

 Liu reported from Columbia, South Carolina.
-AP writers Herbert McCann in Chicago, Jonathan Mattise in Nashville, Tennessee, and Dave Kolpack in Fargo, North Dakota, contributed to this report.
+AP reporters Herbert McCann in Chicago; Jonathan Mattise in Nashville, Tennessee; and Dave Kolpack in Fargo, North Dakota, contributed to this report.

 Anderson and Liu are corps members for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.